First-Peoples-Cultural-Council/fv-web/README.md

 The data and code in this repository is licensed under multiple licenses.

 - All code in the /app directory is licensed under the Apache License 2.0.
-See LICENSE..
+See LICENSE.